 You should also get into the habit of creating your own content.
 Maybe it’s an infographic, maybes it’s a blog post, or maybe it’s an op-ed — whatever it is, share it.
 As a job seeker, you’ll want to have examples of your work readily available and easily accessible.
 This is the first step to a successful job search.
 It’s also helpful for recruiters.
 This way they can see all the content you can produce and the extent of your skills.

 It’s also vital to constantly be looking to expand your network and look for more contacts.
 This will boost your presence and increase your opportunities.
 To add a connection, all you have to do is search someone’s name or check the “suggested” connection list.
 And if someone sends you a connection request, make sure you click connect.
+If any of your connections use the platform inappropriately, it's easy to block someone on LinkedIn.

 In the long run, you should continue updating your account and reach out to old colleagues.
 You never know when an opportunity might come up!